Cherreads

 His fingers gripped.

-The root held for exactly one second.
+The root held for a single heartbeat.

 Then, it splintered.
 It wasn't a clean break.
 The wood groaned and tore under the sudden weight, snapping with a sharp crack.